tsupplis/cpm86-vi/README.md

 ## Why vi on CP/M-86?

-CP/M-86 ships with `ed` — a line-oriented editor inherited from Unix.
+CP/M-86 ships with `ed` — a line-oriented editor inherited from dec OSes.
 While powerful for scripting, `ed` is notoriously difficult to use
 interactively: you work blind, with no visible context of the file, no cursor, and a command syntax that takes time to learn.